-Here's some of the best accessories you can pick up for the PS5
+Best PS5 Accessories 2022

-The official PS5 release is just around the corner, and with many people securing one ahead of this holiday season, there's some people who may be looking into some of the accessories they can pair up with the console.
-While you're getting ready to play some of the many new games launching this month, here's a look at some of the best PS5 accessories that are available ahead of the console's launch.
+Looking to get your hands on some accessories for one of the best consoles ever?
+While you're getting ready to play some of the best PS5 games coming to the console, here's a look at some of the best PS5 accessories that are available right now.

 The DualSense is the official controller for the PS5, so it's hard to go wrong here.
 After running into complaints regarding the size of the PS4's DualShock 4, Sony made the DualSense controller bigger, and also enhanced it with haptic feedback and adaptive triggers.
 The result is a comfortable controller that provides an immersive experience the way not many other controllers can.
 If you're looking to pick up an extra controller, this is the way to go.

-Other controller options: Razer Raiju Ultimate
+Razer Raiju Ultimate

 It's important to note that if you're looking to play some of the newer PS5 titles and experience many of what the new games have to offer, your only option is the DualSense.
 However, if you're in the market for a new controller that will also work with many of the PS5's backward compatible games, the Razer Raiju Ultimate is one of the best out there.
 It's a bigger controller than the DualShock 4, meaning it'll be a bit more comfortable in your hands, and features customizable thumbsticks as well as other interchangable parts.

-The official headset: Pulse 3D Wireless Headset
+Pulse 3D Wireless Headset

 The PULSE 3D wireless headset is the official headset for the PS5, and is the latest headset in Sony's long line of first-party peripherals.
 It will reportedly feature 3D audio support and dual noise-cancelling microphones for ultimate audio clarity.
 Much like many of the newer PS5 accessories, it can be hard to track down right now, but it is available for pre-order from various retailers.